vmware-tanzu/community-edition/docs/site/content/docs/latest/installation-planning.md

 4. Install and configure packages using the Tanzu CLI.

-This section provides descriptions of the components you deploy and the elements required in the deployment.
+This section provides descriptions of the components you deploy, and the elements required in the deployment.

 ## Management cluster